Chris Herd: Aston Villa

-Herd featured for Villa's first team during Villa's pre-season for the 2009–10 season, and despite missing a penalty in the shoot-out with Juventus in the Peace Cup final, he still finished on the winning side in 2009.
+Herd featured for Villa's first-team during Villa's pre-season for the 2009–10 season, and despite missing a penalty in the shoot-out with Juventus in the Peace Cup final, he still finished on the winning side in 2009.
 On 27 November 2009, Villa allowed Herd to join League Two side Lincoln City on loan until the new year.
-Villa granted him permission to play in the FA Cup, clearing the way for him to make his Lincoln City debut against Northwich Victoria two days after joining.
+Villa permitted him to play in the FA Cup, clearing the way for him to make his Lincoln City debut against Northwich Victoria two days after joining.
 Herd scored his first Lincoln goal in a 3–1 defeat to Rochdale on 12 December.
-Having established himself in the first eleven, Herd extended his loan with the "Imps" until the end of the season.
+Having established himself in the first XI, Herd extended his loan with the "Imps" until the end of the season.

-Through the previous season's loan stint, Herd had become a very popular player among "Imps" fans and he almost rejoined the club in August 2010, although the season-long loan fell through at the last minute.
+Through the previous season's loan stint, Herd became a very popular player among "Imps" fans, and he almost rejoined the club in August 2010, although the season-long loan fell through at the last minute.
 This allowed him to make his Aston Villa Premier League debut against Manchester United on 13 November 2010, when he came on as a late substitute in the 2–2 draw at Villa Park.
 On 21 November, he made a substitute appearance by coming on in the 81st minute for midfielder Jonathan Hogg in a 2–0 defeat to Blackburn Rovers at Ewood Park.
 A week later, he came off the bench late into a 4–2 loss to Arsenal at Villa Park.
 On 10 January 2011, Herd scored a hat-trick as the Aston Villa reserves recorded a 10–1 victory over Arsenal reserves.
 In January 2011 he signed a contract extension with Villa, tying him to the club until 2014.
-Herd made his first start for the "Villans" in a 3–0 defeat to Manchester City in the FA Cup Fifth Round.
-Due to the injuries and suspensions of a few senior defenders at Villa, Herd then followed this making his first Premier League start for Villa, lining up in at right back, in the match against local rivals, Wolverhampton Wanderers at Molineux on 19 March.
+Herd made his first start for the "Villans" in a 3–0 defeat to Manchester City in the FA Cup fifth round.
+Due to the injuries and suspensions of a few senior defenders at Villa, Herd then followed this making his first Premier League start for Villa, lining up in at right-back, in the match against local rivals, Wolverhampton Wanderers at Molineux on 19 March.
 At the end of the 2010–11 season, Herd made seven appearances in all competitions.